PHPCSStandards/PHPCSStandards.github.io/wiki/Customisable-Sniff-Properties.md

 ------------- | ---- | ------- | ---------------
 error         | bool | false   | -

-> Note: This sniff also has a `forbiddenFunctions` property inherited from the [Generic.PHP.ForbiddenFunctions] (#genericphpforbiddenfunctions) sniff, but it should not be used.
+> Note: This sniff also has a `forbiddenFunctions` property inherited from the [Generic.PHP.ForbiddenFunctions](#genericphpforbiddenfunctions) sniff, but it should not be used.
 If you want to customise the list of forbidden functions, use the Generic.PHP.ForbiddenFunctions sniff directly.

 If the `error` property is set to `true`, an error will be thrown for violations instead of a warning.